| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 feel what a new frame alone did for handling.
 Then going to new bars really got us on

+track.
 The difficult part of solving our problems is that we didn't race

 often enough to test out the changes.
 With all the rain, we only ran a dozen races for the